 Contact your local Department of Veteran Affairs Office to determine your eligibility.
 They are located at 1301 Clay Street in Oakland.
 They can be reached by calling 1-800-827-1000.

-Counseling Department: All veterans are required to see a counselor to develop a Student Educational Plan prior to or during the first semester of attendance.
-If you do no seek counseling services prior to your first semester, your can only enroll in General Education courses such as Mathematics, English, History, etc. for payment until your Student Educational Plan has been developed.
+Counseling Department: All veterans are required to see our assigned VA counselor Kimm Blackwell to develop a Student Educational Plan prior to or during the first semester of attendance.
+If you do no seek counseling services prior to your first semester, you can only enroll in General Education courses such as Mathematics, English, History, etc. for payment until your Student Educational Plan has been developed.

 Transcripts from other institutions must be on file before the end of the first semester of attendance.
 These transcripts will be submitted to the District Admissions & Records Office for evaluation of prior credit.
 All units applicable will be counted toward your declared major at Laney College.